betalgo/openai/Readme.md

 Notes:
 I couldn't find enough time to test all the methods or improve the documentation.
 My main target was to make fine-tuning available.
 If you hit any issue please report it or pull request always appreciated.

+## Changelog
+### 6.1.0
+* Organization id is not a required value anymore, Thanks to @samuelnygaard
+* Removed deprecated Engine Endpoint and replaced it with Models Endpoint.
+Now Model response have more fields.
+* Regarding OpenAI Engine naming, I had to rename Engine Enum and static fields.
+They are quite similar but you have to replace them with new ones.
+Please use Models class instead of Engine class.
+* To support fast engine name changing I have created a new Method, `Models.ModelNameBuilder()` you may consider using it.